|Born||10th of December, 1815|

 Increasing Computational Speed

-Within the field of mathematics Ada was interested most in the inherent computation ability.
+Within the field of mathematics, Ada was interested most in the inherent computation ability.
 She recognized the problem with modern computational abilities and how long it would take to perform.

 That’s why in June of 1833 when she visited Charles Babbage her world changed.
 Charles Babbage created a prototype of the world’s first modern computer called a difference engine.
+This amazing machine was capable of performing basic mathematical automation and resembled modern computers.

 While studying Babbage’s machine Ada would create a series of notes called Note G that outlined how to streamline a process of advanced calculations.
 This set of notes became the world’s first computer software program.
+Today when we program in a computer we often look at documentation on what functions to call or how to perform a built-in piece of code.
+The first instance of this was Ada’s 1830s Note G documentation.

-This unlocked computer programming for the world.
+Ada Lovelace unlocked computer programming for the world.

 Today we still use Ada’s method of computational mathematics to build the basic level of computer programs.
 When you start to code you will still use the basic mathematics that Ada pioneered during her time in the early 19th century.